maxxsol/PrimeNumbers/README.md

 Prime Numbers
 ============
-To check wheather a number is prime or not.
+To check wheather a number is prime or not